 6.)
 Explore the Mediterranean at Port-Cros National Park

 Port-Cros is one of the national parks in France that’s pretty unique!
-Not only is it a national park, but it’s also a marine park that makes it so different from the other protected areas in France.
+Not only is it a national park, but it’s also a marine park which makes it so different from the other protected areas in France.

 The national park itself sits on the Mediterranean island of Port-Cros, just south of the mainland and is quite easy to visit by boat from Saint-Pierre Marina in Hyères’.
 Costs vary for the boat but tend to be around €40-ish (you can check the schedule, here).